Fitbit Review 2025

 Jeff Hoyt, Editor in Chief Read About Our Panel of Experts

-A Fitbit is simply a wearable fitness tracker sold by the consumer electronics company Fitbit Inc. While it’s common for mobile phones and other high-tech devices to track simple metrics such as the number of steps you’ve taken, some Fitbits monitor more sophisticated health data.
-For example, the Fitbits I tested can track oxygen saturation, the amount of oxygen-carrying hemoglobin in the blood relative to the amount of hemoglobin not carrying oxygen.
+A Fitbit is a wearable fitness tracker that monitors more sophisticated health data than mobile phones and other high-tech devices.
+Those devices track simple metrics such as the number of steps you’ve taken, but the Fitbits I tested can track advanced data such as oxygen saturation, the amount of oxygen-carrying hemoglobin in the blood relative to the amount of hemoglobin not carrying oxygen.
 Can your Timex do that?
-Some of their functions are so advanced that Fitbit products are currently being used in research studies to see if the data can help detect the early onset of infectious diseases like the flu and COVID-19.

-Surprisingly, what impressed me the most wasn’t how Fitbits tracked my workouts so much as how they produced data when I was barely moving at all!
+What impressed me the most wasn’t how Fitbit tracked my workouts, but how they produced data when I was barely moving at all!
 Without further ado, let’s get into my hands-on review of Fitbit.

 Testing out my Fitbit Sense smartwatch